msfrank/lyric/doc/devguide/reference/astschema.rst

 ``DefStatic``
 .............

-DefStruct defines a new static.
+DefStatic defines a new static.

 ``DefStruct``
 .............

 :Min Children:              0
-:Max Children:              N/A
+:Allowed Children:          Any one of `Struct Definition Classes`_
-:Recognized Attributes:     - `AccessEnum`_
+:Recognized Properties:     - `AccessEnum`_
                             - `DeriveEnum`_
                             - `Identifier`_